 - Online Mendelian Inheritance in Man (OMIM) is a catalog of human genes and genetic disorders.
 Each entry has a summary of related medical articles.
 It is meant for health care professionals and researchers.
 OMIM is maintained by Johns Hopkins University School of Medicine.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.

-- PubMed is a searchable database of medical literature and lists journal articles that discuss Niemann-Pick disease.
-Click on the link to view a sample search on this topic.
+- PubMed is a searchable database of medical literature and lists journal articles that discuss Niemann-Pick disease type A. Click on the link to view a sample search on this topic.